 Remaining, mostly small level errors may occur, inter alia, as result of different flight directions (heading errors) and are eliminated in a subsequent micro-levelling process.
-Micro-levelling is based on gridded line data in which level errors are identified using two-dimensional Butterworth highpass (cut-off value: 500 m, degree: 4) and directional Cosine FFT (azimuth: 90°, degree: 1) filters.
+Micro-levelling is based on gridded line data in which level errors are identified using two-dimensional Butterworth highpass (cut-off value: 1600 m, degree: 4) and directional cosine FFT (azimuth: 8° , degree: 1) filters.
 Result of the filtering process is an error grid which is sampled along the flight lines.
 The sampled error values are heavily smoothed using a B-Spline filter (smoothness: 1.05, tension: 0.5) and then subtracted from the original data.
 Gridding of the levelled data yields a ΔT grid that is virtually free of level errors.
-Finally, the tie-line data are fit to the levelled line-data grid by removing possible offsets and trends in their differences.
+Finally, the tie-line data are fit to the levelled line-data grid by removing possible off-sets and trends in their differences.

 In (partly) populated areas, grids of ΔT values are mostly dominated by high-amplitude anthropogenic anomalies.
 These anomalies act as a source of disturbance during the micro-levelling process as well as during the identification of weak geogenic magnetic anomalies.
 Therefore, a semi-automatic filter procedure is applied to the data prior to micro-levelling.
 The procedure detects anomalous data in the ΔT grid.
 Anomalies are detected when the differences of the grid values and their corresponding median values, which are calculated in circular areas shifted over the grid, exceed a given threshold.
 Manual interaction in the detection process is possible.
 The resulting grid is, as far as possible, freed from anthropogenic anomalies and is used as input for the micro-levelling process.
-The anthropogenic regions blanked in the finally levelled data may be re-introduced by applying error values interpolated from neighbouring data sections to them.
+The anthropogenic regions blanked in the finally levelled data are re-introduced by applying error values interpolated from neighbouring data sections to them.
+The levelled data are used to produce a final ΔT grid based on all data including anthropogenic anomalies.